jrepifano/PyTorchTutorial/README.md

 ## Included Files
 - linear_lighting.py, conv_lighting.py: Includes code to train and evaluate MNIST using linear and convolutional neural networks
 - linear_vanilla.py: train and test an MNIST model in vanilla PyTorch
-- linear_vanilla_no_dataloader.py: train and test a random classification model in PyTorch without using dataloaders
+- linear_vanilla_no_dataloader.py: train and test a random classification problem in PyTorch without using dataloaders